biancasaraivaborges/portfolio-cypress-tests/README.md

 ### 1. Installation of `Node.js and npm`

-Node.js, commonly referred to as Node, is a runtime environment for server-side JavaScript.
-NPM (Node Package Manager) is the package manager for Node.js, used to install, share, and manage project dependencies in JavaScript.
+Before diving into the project, ensure that you have Node.js - commonly referred to as Node - installed on your machine.
+Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine, allowing you to execute JavaScript code outside of a web browser.
+And NPM (Node Package Manager) is the package manager for Node.js, used to install, share, and manage project dependencies in JavaScript.

-Make sure you have Node.js installed.
-You can download it from [nodejs.org](https://nodejs.org/).
+If you haven't already, you can download it from [nodejs.org](https://nodejs.org/).
+To verify your Node.js installation, open your terminal and type:

-In the terminal, type `node --version` or `node -v`.
-If it returns a version number, Node.js is already installed.
+`node --version` or `node -v`.
+If a version number is displayed, Node.js is successfully installed on your system.

 ### 2. Optional: `nvm-windows`